PHPradeau/PHPradeau/README.md

 ## Skills & Tools
 - 💻 Beginning Java programming
-- 🛠️ [Other relevant skills you may have]
+- 🛠️ working to add more tools in my toolbox

 ## Projects
 *Coming soon as I progress in my learning!*